 How to avoid your car breaking down on your road trip

 - Refill your windscreen washer bottle.
-In case a bug gets splattered on your windscreen your washer bottle needs to contain water (preferably mixed with a little detergent) to wash it off.
+In case a bug gets splattered on your windscreen, your washer bottle needs to contain water (preferably mixed with a little detergent) to wash it off.

-- Check your fan belt.
+- Check the fan belt.
 What you’re checking for are cracks or excessive play.
 You can do this by turning the belts sideways so that you can see the surface undergoing friction.
-Also if you notice a shrieking sound that does not stop for an extended period while driving, it indicates that the belt is slipping.
+Also, if you notice a shrieking sound that does not stop for an extended period while driving, it indicates that the belt is slipping.
 This could also be indicated by a loud screeching sound whenever you pull away from the red light (stop light).

 - Ensure you got all your emergency equipment.